Please note Eco Approach is the new home to all business clients click here to visit the site or Login

 How long do EPCs last

-EPCs, or Energy Performance Certificates, are a crucial component of the property market.
+EPCs, or Energy Performance Certificates, which determine the epc rating are a crucial component of the property market.
 They provide valuable information about a property’s energy efficiency and environmental impact, helping both buyers and sellers make informed decisions.
 But how long do EPCs actually last?

 In the UK, EPCs are valid for 10 years from the date of issue.
 This means that once an EPC is obtained for a property, it remains valid for a decade, regardless of any changes made to the property during that time.
-This is important to note for both homeowners and landlords, as failing to have a valid EPC can result in financial penalties.
+This is important to note for both homeowners and landlords, as they may need an epc to avoid financial penalties.

 The 10-year validity period of EPCs is in place to ensure that the information provided remains up-to-date and relevant.
 Energy efficiency standards and technologies are constantly evolving, so it is important to have regular assessments of a property’s energy performance.
-By requiring EPCs to be updated every 10 years, the government is encouraging property owners to stay informed about their energy usage and make improvements as necessary.
+By requiring EPCs to be updated every 10 years, the government is ensuring compliance with minimum energy efficiency standards and couraging property owners to stay informed about their energy usage and make improvements as necessary.

 Table of Contents